c-w-m/miniconf/README.md

 # miniconf

-A minimalist C++ configuration manager
+miniconf is a minimalist C++ configuration manager

-## Features

 This is a simple manager to read, store and serialize application settings of a C++ program.
 It is not meant to be fast, but it is designed to make C++ programs simpler and more flexible for prototyping, research, and development in general.

 Its main features are:

 * Define simple application settings easily
 * Parse settings from command line arguments
 * Support JSON and CSV serialization
 * Format checking, user input validation, default values, etc.
 * Generate help and usage message automatically

 ------------------------------------------------------------------------

-## miniconf --- A quick start
+## One Minute Quick Start

 #### An Example